love4code/APS/README.md

 - Taxable items are charged **6.25%** tax
 - Tax is automatically calculated on job creation and updates
 - Calculation: `taxTotal = sum(taxable_item_totals) * 0.0625`
+- **Install cost is NOT taxable** - it's added separately to the total
-- Total price = subtotal + tax total
+- Total price = subtotal + tax total + install cost

 ## 🔧 Technical Details